 Once you select the option, a new window called Create Set is opened to create Computed Set in Tableau.
 We have multiple options in this window, as shown below.

 - Name: Please specify the Unique name for the set.
 Make sure the name should reflect the functionality.

 - General Tab: Use this tab to select the required members from the available list.

-- Top: This is to select all the Top and Bottom few records.
-For instance, Top 10 or bottom 10 records based on Profits.
+- Top: This is to select all the Top and Bottom records.
+For instance, the Top 10 or bottom 10 records are based on Profits.

-- All: This select All the available members from the list
+- All: This selects All the available members from the list.

 - Summary: It will display the information regarding the set.
-This includes Field name, Condition we used and the number of records we selected from the Total number of records etc
+This includes the Field name, the Condition we used, the number of records we selected from the Total number of records, etc.

-Within the General tab we have three more options:
+Within the General tab of Tableau sets, we have three more options:

 - Select from List: This option allows you to choose the required members from the available list.